Catalonia Pasta Dishes

 WHAT'S THE MOST POPULAR CATALONIA PASTA DISH?

-Catalonia and Italy were very connected in the middle ages, so it is not strange that their cuisine had a strong influence in our own way of cooking.
+Catalonia and Italy were very connected in the middle ages, so it is not strange that their cuisine had a strong influence in the Catalan cooking.
 And while we don’t have the impressive variety of sauces and shapes you’ll find in Italy, pasta is present in our families’ everyday cooking, we await it in special celebrations, and order it often at restaurants.

-Pasta in Catalonia has an earthier flavor that reminds you of the farmhouses, the forests and the mountain, often tied to meat and veggie ingredients, and it was also soon adopted by the bourgeoisy in the city for whom were developed more elaborated recipes.
-Discover today what are our favorite traditional Catalan dishes made with pasta.
+Pasta in Catalonia has an earthier flavor that reminds you of the farmhouses, the forests and the mountain, often tied to meat and veggie ingredients.

 This is our favorite pasta in Catalonia: